RYXNE/ryxne.github.io/_pages/about.md

 ------

 ![Python logo](/images/python.png){: .align-right width="150px"}
-* Proficient in Python Programming with knowledge in libraries such as NumPy, Pandas, Matplotlib, Scipy.
+* Proficient in Python Programming with extensive knowledge of libraries such as NumPy, Pandas, Matplotlib, and Scipy.
+Additionally, experienced in utilizing these libraries for data analysis and visualization tasks to extract meaningful insights.

 ![SQL logo](/images/sql.jpg){: .align-left width="150px"}
 * Experienced in SQL, with knowledge of database management, data retrieval, manipulation, optimization, and analysis.